Seattle Same Sex Divorce Attorneys to Protect Your Rights

 Therefore today many same sex couples are either married by way of a domestic partnership or married directly.
 If the couple is not married, it should be because they have chosen not to be, and would have the same status as any other unmarried couple.
-If you have any concerns or questions about your status, contact your Seattle divorce law firm for advice.12
+Thus, like any couple ending their marriage, the hiring of a LGBT family lawyer is an encouraged first step.

 Special Issues for Same Sex Couples

 A married same sex couple has the same rights and process to divorce as any other married couple.
 However, there are a few special issues to be aware of.